lmitechnologies/Gadget_Inspection_Template/pipeline/readme.md

 The Gadget supports uploading model prediction results to [Label Studio](https://labelstud.io) for human labeling enabling dataset expansion and model performance improvement.

-Use the **add_one_prediction** function defined in the pipeline base class to add prediction data to Label Studio.
+Use the **add_prediction** function defined in the pipeline base class to add prediction data to Label Studio.
 Here is the example:

 ```python
 # assume that a model returns the following: